littlecsi/TrollFinder/README.md

 # TrollFinder
-Allows software to detect troll summoner's name.
+This software detects troll users in current match-up.